-My research focuses questions of political representation, gender and sexuality politics, the social construction of groups, interest groups, public opinion, and policy diffusion.
+My research focuses questions of political representation, inequalities experienced by identity groups, social constructions and the diffusion of policy in the U.S. states.
 I bridge political behavior and institutions to explain public policy in the fifty states.
 As a scholar whose work incorporates multiple subfields within American politics, I take a multidisciplinary and intersectionalist approach to understanding policy.

 I obtained a M.A. and Ph.D. in Political Science from the University of Iowa.
 I also hold a B.A. in Political Science and Chinese from Macalester College.
 I joined the faculty of the University of North Carolina, Chapel Hill as an Assistant Professor of Public Policy in July 2015.

 You can learn more about me by navigating the tabs on the top of this page.